Welcome to Nebraska Adult Education

+All requests for duplicate diplomas, transcripts and verification of GED® completions must be in writing.
+No confidential information will be given out over the telephone.
+The $2 fee (cash, check or money order payable to the Nebraska Department of Education) is required for transcripts and duplicate diplomas.
 Verification requests from potential employers, background investigators, and/or others must include a signed release from the individual along with the person’s printed name, date of birth, and approximate year of successful completion.
-These requests may be scanned and emailed to email@example.com or faxed to 402/471-0117.
+These requests may be scanned and/or emailed to email@example.com or faxed to 402/471-0117.
 Please allow 48 hours for verification requests; two weeks for duplicate diploma and transcript requests.
-Contact us.

 The tests of General Educational Development (GED® tests) developed by the General Educational Development Testing Service of the American Council on Education (GED® Testing Service) require extensive preparation and the demonstration of a high level of high school knowledge and academic skills.

 The GED® tests are administered in Nebraska only at official GED® testing centers under the direction of the Nebraska Department of Education, Nebraska Adult Education section or online through an account set up only through the official GED Testing Service at GED.com.
 Any other high school equivalency diploma not issued by the Nebraska Department of Education or other Nebraska GED® testing authority may be of dubious value and may not be accepted by employers, colleges and universities or the military.